-Own workforce (S1)
+Own workforce

 - Landshypotek has a significant impact on the bank's employees. - With fewer than 250 employees across 19 offices all over Sweden, employees work with a broad range of tasks.
-This provides the opportunity for employees to develop and provides opportunities for internal recruitment. - The overall gender balance within the bank and at management level is even but there are significant discrepancies within the management group and board. - This gender imbalance at the highest levels of the bank will be the focus of the bank's on-going efforts related to the reporting requirements under this part of the CSRD/ESRS. - Being a Swedish-based bank, the bank already fulfils many of the reporting requirements under the CSRD/ESRS, including in relation to right of association, paid parental leave and retirement benefits.
+This provides the opportunity for employees to develop and provides opportunities for internal recruitment. - Being a Swedish-based bank, the bank already fulfils many of the fundamental requirements relating to right of association, paid parental leave, sick leave and retirement benefits. - The overall gender balance within the bank and at management level is even but there are significant discrepancies within the management group and board. - Measures to address the gender imbalance at the highest levels of the bank will be a key focus of the bank's agenda relating to its own workforce.